mas2020-golang/ion/README.md

 - --insensitive: the search is case insensitive
 - --after <NUMBER>: shows also the NUMBER of lines after the match
 - --before <NUMBER>: shows also the NUMBER of lines before the match
-- --recursive: when the input is a folder searches in the sub folders too
+- --recursive: if the PATH is a folder searches in the sub folders too and not only in its first level
 - --invert: shows the lines that doesn’t match with the pattern.
 With this flag the count-lines, count-pattern and only-match flags are disabled.
 - --count-lines: shows only how many lines match with the pattern (output comes first then count-pattern in case are both present)
 - --count-pattern: shows only how many time a pattern is in match